BeatrizBravo/ISTQBpreparation/README.md

 <br>

-The repository is going to include definitions and comparison tables to understand the main concepts and terms related to testing and
+The repository is going to include definitions -, flashcards and comparison tables to understand the main concepts and terms related to testing and
 <br>I will answers the  **check of understanding questions** of each chapter of the book "Software Testing" (4th edition) by Brian Hambling (ed.) and others.

 My hope is that this repository will be a useful resource for others preparing for the ISTQB Foundation exam and that it will provide a structured and efficient way to cover the necessary concepts and terminology.